hashicorp-dev-advocates/workshop-spring-vault/instruqt/05-static-secrets-test-application/assignment.md

 ./mvnw spring-boot:run
 ```

-When the Spring Boot application starts, it retrieves records from a database
+When the Spring Boot application starts, it
-and injects the static username and password into the `secret/` endpoint.
+injects the static username and password into the `secret/` endpoint.

 Test the application
 ===